edvineshagh/New-ScVsProj/README.md

 **-vsTargetFolder** parameter is *optional*.
 It is target folder for the VS project folder.
 If omitted, then the current working folder is used for the target folder.
 Note that the PowerShell script enforces the following conventions: *1)* VS project file (.csproj) will match the target folder name, *2)* If no target folder is specified, then the vsTemplateFolder name is used for the target folder name (excluding the word template found in the vsTemplateFolder), *3)* if no target folder is specified and there already exists a target folder, then a new folder with a numeric suffix is created.
 For example, if WebFormsMvc folder already exists, then WebFormsMVC1 is created.

 **-overwriteExistingFiles** parameter is optional (default false).
 If target folder is specified via -vsTargetFolder and if the target already exists, then this flag is responsible for updating existing files and project.
-By existing files are not replaced.
+If set to $true, then the existing files are replaced.

 # Examples #
     New-ScProj -source 'c:\Sitecore8.zip'